drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Dropulation.rst

 Citation
 -----------
-If you used the Demuxafy platform for analysis, please reference our preprint_ as well as Dropulation_.
+If you used the Demuxafy platform for analysis, please reference our publication_ as well as Dropulation_.